-Banking trade groups urged officials to consider creating alternative forms of identification low- to middle-income (LMI) consumers can show to access financial services, according to a paper published Tuesday.
+Banking trade groups urged officials to consider creating alternative forms of identification low- to moderate-income (LMI) consumers can show to access financial services, according to a paper published Tuesday.

 The organizations, including the American Bankers Association, the Consumer Bankers Association, the Credit Union National Association and The Clearing House, particularly castigated proposals to offer checking accounts through the Federal Reserve or offer banking services at the post office, saying the driver licenses or passports necessary to use such services may be expensive for some demographics.